Time FM

 By Shadrach Bethel Afayo

-In a strategic collaboration aimed at bolstering media coverage of sexual and reproductive health rights (SRHR), Palladium, the Health Journalists Network Uganda (HEJNU), and BBC Media Action have kicked off a four-day intensive training program.
+In a strategic collaboration aimed at strengthening media coverage of sexual and reproductive health rights (SRHR), Palladium, the Health Journalists Network Uganda (HEJNU), and BBC Media Action have launched a four-day intensive training programme.

-The event is taking place at the prestigious Fairway Boutique Hotel in Kampala’s Nakasero area, a prime location known for its lush tropical gardens, proximity to the Uganda Golf Course, and excellent accessibility to the city’s business and cultural hubs.
+The event is being held at the prestigious Fairway Boutique Hotel in Kampala’s Nakasero area, renowned for its lush tropical gardens, proximity to the Uganda Golf Course, and excellent access to the city’s business and cultural hubs.

-Veteran health journalist Esther Nakkazi, founder of HEJNU, opened the program by stressing the value of such structured seminars.
-“For the last ten years, HEJNU has been convening breakfast cafes where we invite medical personnel and experts to break down information in a manner that is easily understandable for journalists,” Nakkazi said.
+Veteran health journalist Esther Nakkazi, founder of HEJNU, opened the programme by emphasising the value of such structured seminars.
+“For the last ten years, HEJNU has been convening breakfast cafes where we invite medical personnel and experts to break down information in a way that is easily understandable for journalists,” Nakkazi said.

-She highlighted the shift in this training toward investigative techniques specific to SRHR.
-“This training will be centered on investigative reporting on SRHR issues, and at the end of it, we expect journalists to pitch story ideas where some will be supported,” she added, noting the emphasis on actionable, fundable outcomes.
+She highlighted the shift in this training towards investigative techniques specific to SRHR.
+“This training will focus on investigative reporting on SRHR issues, and by the end of it, we expect journalists to pitch story ideas, some of which will be supported,” she added, noting the emphasis on actionable, fundable outcomes.

-Dr. Betty Nakkazi Kyaddondo, Country Director for the Women’s Integrated Sexual Health (WISH) policy and systems program at Palladium, provided context on the initiative’s wider impact.
-The WISH program operates in over seven African countries and is scheduled to run from 2026 to 2029, with extensions contingent on demonstrated results.
+Dr Betty Nakkazi Kyaddondo, Country Director for the Women’s Integrated Sexual Health (WISH) policy and systems programme at Palladium, outlined the initiative’s wider impact.
+The WISH programme operates in over seven African countries and is scheduled to run from 2026 to 2029, with potential extensions contingent on demonstrated results.

-“We encourage you to learn through the training but also ensure that the pitches you present are strong enough to point to these issues in society,” Dr. Kyaddondo urged participants.
-“Because at the end of it all, the strongest pitches will be selected for support.”
-Her comments reinforced the need for pitches that reflect a robust grasp of investigative SRHR topics, societal barriers, and policy dynamics.
+“We encourage you to learn through the training but also ensure that the pitches you present are strong enough to highlight these issues in society,” Dr Kyaddondo urged participants.
+“At the end of it all, the strongest pitches will be selected for support.”
+Her comments reinforced the need for pitches that demonstrate a solid understanding of investigative SRHR topics, societal barriers, and policy dynamics.

-Emmanuel Kayongo, Project Manager for BBC Media Action in Uganda, outlined the collaborative vision behind the program.
-He emphasized empowering journalists to uncover and highlight underlying SRHR challenges through partnerships.
-Key goals include raising SRHR awareness in mainstream media, promoting accountability, demystifying policies and financing mechanisms, and elevating voices from youth and marginalized groups.
+Emmanuel Kayongo, Project Manager for BBC Media Action in Uganda, outlined the collaborative vision behind the programme.
+He emphasised empowering journalists to uncover and highlight underlying SRHR challenges through partnerships.
+Key goals include raising SRHR awareness in mainstream media, promoting accountability, demystifying policies and financing mechanisms, and amplifying the voices of youth and marginalised groups.

-Kayongo particularly highlighted the inclusive approach: “We saw it important to have a training that is not only having older journalists but also the young upcoming journalists.”
+Kayongo particularly highlighted the inclusive approach: “We saw it as important to have a training that includes not only experienced journalists but also young, emerging reporters.”
 To achieve this, BBC Media Action partnered with the Media Challenge Initiative (MCI), which mentors and tracks emerging talent.
-“We chose to work with MCI because they are invested in the talent they train and keep tabs on them to see them grow and monitor their progress,” he explained.
+“We chose to work with MCI because they are invested in the talent they train and continue to monitor their growth and progress,” he explained.

 The opening day featured a session led by Benon Herbert Oluka, Africa Editor for the Global Investigative Journalism Network (GIJN).
-Oluka introduced key tools for crafting compelling investigative stories, while advising caution on technology use.
-He described over-reliance on AI tools for story generation as unprofessional and instead encouraged journalists to develop organic, original ideas for SRHR pitches.
+Oluka introduced key tools for crafting compelling investigative stories while advising caution on the use of technology.
+He described over-reliance on AI tools for story generation as unprofessional, encouraging journalists instead to develop organic, original ideas for SRHR story pitches.

-Journalists at the training expressed strong optimism and eagerness to deepen their expertise.
-Many are particularly keen to investigate complex SRHR topics, including abortion access, defilement cases, and the ways cultural or traditional beliefs intersect with reproductive health rights and services.
+Journalists attending the training expressed strong optimism and eagerness to deepen their expertise.
+Many are particularly keen to investigate complex SRHR topics, including access to abortion, defilement cases, and the ways cultural or traditional beliefs intersect with reproductive health rights and services.

-As the four-day program progresses, organizers anticipate a surge in high-quality investigative storytelling.
-By nurturing story pitches, fostering cross-generational collaborations, and providing targeted support, this initiative positions Uganda’s media to play a more influential role in advancing SRHR awareness, accountability, and equity across the country.
+As the four-day programme progresses, organisers anticipate a surge in high-quality investigative storytelling.
+By nurturing story pitches, fostering cross-generational collaboration, and providing targeted support, this initiative positions Uganda’s media to play a more influential role in advancing SRHR awareness, accountability, and equity across the country.